 Taganga is easily accessible with a bus from Santa Marta’s market, just 1,500 COP.

 Minca: Just 30-40 minutes by car from Taganga or Santa Marta, Minca is a backpacker heaven in the mountains.
 Waterfalls, trekking and chilled out restaurants and bars.

 Santa Marta: Many backpackers base themselves here for a few days before they travel to Tayrona National Park or tackle the legendary Lost City Trek.
 A relaxing stay at the luxury backpacker hostel Masaya doesn’t go amiss!

 Cartagena: Beautiful colourful streets and colonial charm, Cartagena is the gem of the Colombian Caribbean coast.
 A few nights or more here is an absolute must!

-By Gintare and Danas (All photos in this guide by Off to Somewhere)
+By Gintare and Danas of the travel blog Off to Somewhere.